gaspia/IMS_MRDB/README.md

 ## Environment

-Using and old mid2014 MacBook Air, so it I ran it here, you can run it also.
+Using and old mid2014 MacBook Air BigSur, so it I ran it here, you can run it also.

 Main tools used:

 - VSCode with MS Azure tools and MS SQL Server extensions installed
 - Azure cli for macOS
+- Docker-desktop and Docker

 ### Environment setup